mdeguzis/SteamOS-Tools/docs/pair-ps3-bluetooth-readme.md

 ### Prerequisites
 You will need to properly have added the Debian sources to your system, and properly pinned them for priority underneath the SteamOS Alchemist repository.
 You can use the `add-debian-repos.sh` script in the main SteamOS-Tools repository to add this automatically.
-Also, you will need a support bluetooth receiver, a generic listing of which can be found [here](http://elinux.org/RPi_USB_Bluetooth_adapters).
-You will also need a USB A-Male to Mini-B cablefor your PS3 controller to pair it to the bluetooth receiver ([example](http://amzn.com/B00NH11N5A)).
+You will need a support bluetooth receiver, a generic listing of which can be found [here](http://elinux.org/RPi_USB_Bluetooth_adapters).
+You will also need a USB A-Male to Mini-B cable for your PS3 controller to pair it to the bluetooth receiver ([example](http://amzn.com/B00NH11N5A)).

 ### Usage